Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Modeling assumptions for the different synthesizers

 \section{Modeling assumptions for the different synthesizers}

-In this section we briefly describe the DPMPM and the CART approaches for generating synthetic data that we considered as potential candidates for protecting the geocoding information in the data.
-More details on both synthesizers can be found in the appendix.
+In this section, we briefly describe the DPMPM, the categorical CART, and the continuous CART synthesizers for generating synthetic data .
+More details on three synthesizers can be found in Appendices \ref{DPMPM_detail} and \ref{CART_detail}.

 The DPMPM is a Bayesian semi-parametric procedure.
-It uses a Dirichlet process mixture of products of multinomial distributions, which is a Bayesian version of a latent class model.
-The basic idea is to assume that each observation belongs to one of a potentially infinite number of latent classes and conditional on class assignment the variables contained in the data can be considered independent.
+It uses a Dirichlet process mixture of products of multinomial distributions, which is a Bayesian latent class model.
+The basic idea is to assume that each observation belongs to one of a potentially infinite number of latent classes.
+Conditional on the latent class assignment, the variables contained in the data are considered independent.
 It can be shown that the DPMPM provides full support on the space of distributions for multiple unordered categorical variables \citep{dunsonxing}.
 See Appendix \ref{DPMPM_detail} for more details on how the DPMPM can be turned into an engine for data synthesis.

 The CART approach is nonparametric and is based on classification and regression trees from the machine learning literature.
 As outlined in \citet{DrechslerReiter2011}, the approach seeks to approximate the conditional distribution of a univariate outcome from multiple predictors.
 The CART algorithm partitions the predictor space so that subsets of units formed by the partitions have relatively homogeneous outcomes.
 The partitions are found by recursive binary splits of the predictors.
 The series of splits can be effectively represented by a tree structure, with leaves corresponding to the subsets of units.
 The values in each leaf represent the conditional distribution of the outcome for units in the data with predictors that satisfy the partitioning criteria that define the leaf.
-CART has been adapted for generating partially synthetic data \citep{Reiter2005CART} and we refer to Appendix \ref{CART_detail} for more details how this can be achieved.
-In our evaluations, we use a continuous CART synthesizer and a categorical CART synthesizer.
+CART has been adapted for generating partially synthetic data \citep{Reiter2005CART} and we refer to Appendix \ref{CART_detail} for more details on how this can be achieved.
+In our evaluations, we use a categorical CART synthesizer and a continuous CART synthesizer.

-In this article we assume that the aim is to generate partially synthetic data, i.e., only some of the variables in the released data will be synthesized.
-We note that both approaches can also be used to synthesize all variables, i.e., to generate fully synthetic data.
-See \citet{Drechsler2011} for a detailed discussion of the different approaches to generating synthetic data.
+In this article, we assume that the aim is to generate partially synthetic data, i.e., only some of the variables in the released data will be synthesized.
+We note that DPMPM and CART synthesizers can also be used to synthesize all variables, i.e., to generate fully synthetic data.